davidjosearaujo/re-android-reversing/docs/Report.md

 From that, we can see that the function is using java reflection to dynamically assign variables of Malicious class based on methods/classes names obtained from muchaspuchas file.

+`mapMuchasStringsToMethods` receives as an argument a byte array containing data from `cortina` file.
+It seems that it's loading a class based on the binary file.
+Based on that we decided to analyze as a next step, to analyze cortina file.

+### Exploring cortina file
+[TODO]...